hirusha-adi/CIE-AL-IT-9626/docs/revision-notes/p3/3-networking/index.md

         - level of SNR ratio (signal to noise ratio)
         - number of signal levels used to represent data

+## Network Classification

+### LAN

+### WAN

+### Comparisons

 ## Network Models

 ### TCP/IP Model

 ### OSI Model

+### Frame Relay

+- why
+    - supports high speed data transmission
+    - connectionless service
+        - each packet through network
+        - contains address information
+    - can use virtual circuits
+        - they appear permanent to users
+    - multiplexing of virtual circuits to share network bandwidth
+    - can only detect errors at Data Link layer
+        - so, no flow control
+    - faulty frames dropped
+        - no request for re-transmission
+    - supports variable frame sizes
+    - operated at Physical layer and Data Link Layer
+        - so, can be used for internet
+    - no error control
+        - so it requires less reliable method
+        - for transmission
+- advantages
+- disadvantages
+    - frames delivered unreliably
+        - have to be retransmitted if sender is aware (to resend)
+        - frames may go missing
+            - no acknowledgement from recieving packets
+        - packets may not be delivered in same order as sent
+        - no flow control
+            - cannot stop data transmission
+            - if network is congested
+            - so, data is lost
+        - data is lost if frame doesnt get re-transmitted

 ### Comparisons